HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--ncbi_batch_size`` - Size of batch query posted to NCBI Entrez.
 Default 150.

 ``uniprot_batch_size`` - Change the size of the batch query size submitted via `bioservices <https://bioservices.readthedocs.io/en/master/>`_ to UniProt to retrieve protein data.
-Default 150. ``bioservices`` recommends submitting queries no larger than 200 objects.
+Default 1000.
+See the `UniProt REST API documentation <https://www.uniprot.org/help/id_mapping>`_ for batch size limits.

 ``--cache_dir`` - Path to cache dir to be used instead of default cache dir path.